BlueBrain/Search/README.md

 #### Pasted document content

 This is also possible to extract structured information from the pasted content of a document.
-To switch to this mode, you could just click first on the tab named `Mine Text` and then on the blue button named `Mine This Text!`.
+To switch to this mode, you could just click on the tab named `Mine Text`.
+Then, you could launch the extracting by just clicking on the blue button named `Mine This Text!`.
+You could also enter the content of your choice by editing the text field.

 ![Mining Widget (text)](screenshots/mining_widget_text.png)